alohaworld42/NFCminimax/PROJECT_SUMMARY.md

 ## Project Overview

 A production-ready NFC-triggered smart home automation application built with Ionic/Capacitor and Supabase.
-Users can scan NFC tags with their smartphones to automatically control Philips Hue lights and Meross smart plugs.
+Users can scan NFC tags with their smartphones to automatically control smart home devices (Philips Hue, Meross, SmartThings, LSC Smart Connect) and launch mobile apps on Samsung phones.

 ## Technical Architecture